The Six Pillars of Character

 - Have the courage to do the right thing.

 - Keep your promises.

 - Treat others with respect and follow the Golden Rule.

-- Be tolerant and accepting of differences.
+- Be accepting of differences.

 - Use good manners, not bad language.